About the Journal

 Acknowledgement of sources and plagiarism

-When the authors use the work and/or words of others, they must ensure that that this has been appropriately acknowledged.
+When the authors use the work and/or words of others, they must ensure that this has been appropriately acknowledged.
 Authors should cite publications that have been influential in determining the nature of the reported work.
 Information obtained from private conversation, correspondence, or discussion with third parties, must not be used or reported without explicit, written permission from the source.
 Information obtained in the course of confidential services, such as refereeing manuscripts or grant applications, must not be used without the explicit written permission of the authors involved.

 Plagiarism in its many forms, from ‘passing off’ another’s paper as the author’s own paper, to copying or paraphrasing substantial parts of the paper of another author (without attribution), to claiming results from research conducted by others, constitutes unethical publishing behaviour and is unacceptable.

 Authorship of the paper

 Authorship should include those and only those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
 The corresponding author should ensure that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.

-The omission of appropriate co-authors or the inclusion of inappropriate ones constitutes unethical publishing behaviour and are unacceptable.
+The omission of appropriate co-authors or the inclusion of inappropriate ones constitutes unethical publishing behaviour and is unacceptable.

 Disclosure and conflicts of interest

 If authors have any financial or other substantive conflicts of interest that might be construed to influence the results or interpretation of their manuscript, they should disclose it in their manuscript.
 All sources of financial support for the project should be acknowledged.
 Examples of potential conflicts of interest which should be disclosed include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
 Potential conflicts of interest should be disclosed at the earliest stage possible.

 Duties of reviewers